-Garmin Body Battery is a feature on Garmin devices that aims to offer insight into your energy and readiness for training.
-The feature is available on a number of watches from the company.
+Garmin Body Battery is a feature on Garmin devices that offers insight into your energy and readiness for training.
+The feature is available on several watches from the company.
 But is it a useful feature?
 How does it work?
 Allow us to explain.

 How Garmin Body Battery works

-According to Garmin’s website, Body Battery combines heart rate variability (HRV), stress, and activity data to calculate the user’s likely energy reserves.
+According to Garmin, Body Battery combines heart rate variability (HRV), stress, and activity data to calculate the user’s likely energy reserves.
 It uses this information to generate a number between 1-100.